 The COVID-19 pandemic has brought about a sharpening of attention around severe illness, death and dying.
-In acknowledgment of this, Dying Matters has launched the #BeforeTheirTime campaign – so people can share their experiences and talk through concerns at this unprecedented and difficult time.
-As we move towards Dying Matters Week, which takes place this year between 11 – 17 May, the key message, ‘Let’s talk about it’ has never been more significant.
+In acknowledgment of this, Dying Matters has launched the #InaGoodPlaceToDie campaign – so people can share their experiences and talk through concerns at this unprecedented and difficult time.
+As we move towards Dying Matters Week, which takes place this year between 10 – 16 May, the key message, ‘of being in a good place to die’ has never been more significant.

 Death, dying and bereavement

 Death, dying and bereavement is part of the circle of life – and is as natural as birth, puberty, becoming an adult – or all the many other stages and milestones we encounter in our lives.

 As our cultures have changed over the centuries, many of the traditions and rituals our ancestors performed throughout life and in respect of those who had died, have also died out.
 Their lifestyles, customs and ceremonies played an important part in helping natural grieving and healing and moving forward with life.

 Long before we were a ‘global community’ with such advancement in technology, people only talked face-to-face – and speaking about difficult things was an aspect of everyday life.
 Getting to know each other in this way meant that among people who loved and cared about each other, things that really mattered were known about and understood.